python-babel/babel/docs/dates.rst

 user has selected can usually be established and Babel can automatically rebase the time for you.

-To get the current time use the `datetime.datetime.utcnow` method.
-It will return a naive ``datetime`` object in UTC.
+To get the current time use the :meth:`~datetime.datetime.utcnow` method of the :class:`~datetime.datetime` object.
+It will return a naive :class:`~datetime.datetime` object in UTC.

 For more information about timezones see :ref:`timezone-support`.